Election & Voting

 Municipal elections are administered by the City Clerk, under the Village’s Home Rule Charter and the Municipal Code of the City of Greenwood.

-The Regular Municipal Election for 2019 is scheduled for November 5, 2019.
-Eight Councilmembers and a Mayor will be elected, two from each Voting District, who will each serve a two-year term.
-The Mayor is elected at-large and will serve a four-year term.
+The Regular Municipal Election for 2021 is scheduled for November 2, 2021.
+Eight Councilmembers will be elected, two from each Voting District, who will each serve a two-year term.
+The Mayor is elected at-large who serves a four-year term which is up for election in 2023.

 The nomination petition process is the first step in becoming a candidate for the Village’s City Council.
-Nomination petitions are available from the City Clerk’s office and may be taken out and circulated beginning Monday, July 8, 2019.
+Nomination petitions are available from the City Clerk’s office beginning Friday, July 2, 2021; however, cannot be circulated until Monday, July 5, 2021.

 A candidate must: